 Schools of all sorts are severely lacking in foreign talent right now, and are desperate for qualified teachers.

-Companies outside of education are less likely to go through the arduous process of hiring from someone overseas unless you’re deemed an expert in your field.
+Companies outside of education are less likely to go through the arduous process of hiring someone from overseas unless you are deemed an expert in your field.
+As the local talent pool has matured over the past decade, many mid-level positions that expats previously filled are now handled by local graduates at a lower cost.
+Foreigners remain competitive in senior, specialist, and niche roles at both multinational and domestic companies.

 Top Fields & Industries to Find Work in China